euphonie/study-notes/Computer Science/Theory/Natural Language Processing/RNNs/Recurrent Neural Networks.md

+> All information gathered from Udacity's Natural Language Processing Nanodegree

 # Recurrent Neural Neworks

 This type of neural networks rely on a memory element (past inputs being fed again into the neural network along with new inputs).
 This type of neural networks works for applications with temporal dependencies.